Necrote/School_Projects/12th/School Management Project/README.txt

 5. Appoint new teacher
 6. View teacher info
 7. View class info
-8. Edit student’s academic record
+8. Edit studentâ€™s academic record

+STUDENT & TEACHER are binary data files storing credentials & other info.
+ACC IDs text file provides few credentials to test the program.
 Necessary warnings are shown where required.
 Also it implements graphics header file to create a GUI which is attractive and user friendly.
 Necessary warnings are shown wherever required.